 Unlicensed labour hire providers can face substantial fines, with a maximum penalty for a natural person being more than $120,000 and for a corporation exceeding $500,000.

 Hosts who enter into an arrangement after 29 October 2019 with a labour hire provider who has not applied for, or who has been refused a labour hire licence face substantial fines ranging from a maximum in excess of $120,000 for a natural person to in excess of $500,000 for a corporation.

 How do I obtain a licence?

-From 29 April 2019 providers can apply through the LHLO portal accessed from the home page of this website.
+Providers can now apply through the LHLO portal accessed from the home page of this website.

 Applications will require a range of information including:

 - full name, address and date of birth of the applicant

 - if the applicant is a body corporate, the full name, address and date of birth of each officer of the body corporate